Feature

 What Makes This Different

-Other software adds an API endpoint and hopes someone wraps it for AI.
-Ze exposes its entire command surface through a self-describing interface that AI can discover and use without external documentation. ze help command lists every command with its description. ze help ai adds context (recipes, families, update syntax).
-The MCP tools have typed parameters.
+Other software adds an API endpoint and expects operators to build separate wrappers, UI, documentation, and automation around it.
+Ze exposes its command surface through a self-describing interface that tools can discover at runtime. ze help command lists every command with its description. ze help ai adds context (recipes, families, update syntax).
+MCP tools have typed parameters.
 The command list is queryable at runtime (show command list, show command help <name>).

 See MCP Guide for configuration and MCP Remote Access for tunneling.